TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (7) Acquiring prescription stock from unlicensed sources.

-(8) Failure to hold on the strictest confidence all knowledge concerning patrons, their prescriptions, and other confidence entrusted or acquired of by him; divulging in the interest of the patron only by proper forms, or where required for proper compliance with legal authorities.
+(8) Failure to hold on the strictest confidence all knowledge concerning patrons, their prescriptions, and other confidence entrusted or acquired of by them; divulging in the interest of the patron only by proper forms, or where required for proper compliance with legal authorities.

 (9) Participation in a plan or agreement which compromises the quality or extent of professional services, or facilities at the expense of public health or welfare.